LorenzoPegorari/GSoC25-report/README.md

 > _**Note**_:
 >
-> It's important to notice that a BRL-CAD database is composed of two objects: *primitives* (which are the actual solids) and *combinations* (which are groups that contain other combinations and/or primitives).
+> It's important to notice that a **BRL-CAD** database is composed of two objects: *primitives* (which are the actual solids) and *combinations* (which are groups that contain other combinations and/or primitives).
-> BRL-CAD's databases allow primitives and combinations to be inside many different combinations at the same time.
+> **BRL-CAD**'s databases allow primitives and combinations to be inside many different combinations at the same time.
 This means that the same object, even though it's defined only once in memory, can be a child of many combinations simultaneously, so it can appear many times inside the tree that represents the objects of a database.

 Previously the `ObjectTree` was mainly composed of many `QHash`es that connected a unique item's id, in which an item is a node in the database tree, to one property of the corresponding geometry object.
 For example: